A history of helping children to smile

 The start of the Kharma Family

 While the Kharma Foundation is continuing its good work, The Kharma Family was started up to allow the volunteers to really focus on annual projects to make the most difference to the lives of young people.
-At the moment the Kharma Family is helping young people in Thailand's troubled southern provinces but over the next few years, we'll be looking at other areas of Thailand where we can make a difference.
+2015-2017, Kharma Family helped young people in Thailand's troubled southern provinces, now we are looking also at other areas of Thailand where we can make a difference.
 So do keep coming back to our website to keep up with all that we are doing.
 We rely on your good will, donations and hard work to help us to help others.